-I:2-33 a.
-Brian may not be claimed as a dependent because his gross income exceeds \$3,900 (2013).
+- c.
+Hal and Ruth should not file a joint return.
+The parents will have to pay an additional 1,106 in taxes, while Hal and Ruth only save 795 [(785 + 10) 9] by filing a joint return. - I:2-33 a.
+Brian may not be claimed as a dependent because his gross income exceeds \$3,950 (2014).
 Brian is not a qualifying child because he is over age 23.
-He is not an other dependent because he fails the gross income test.
+He is not an other dependent because he fails the gross income test. - b.

-b.
 No effect.
 Brian's student status is irrelevant because he is over age 23.
 Thus, Wes and Tina may not claim Brian in this case.

-c.
+- c.
 Sherry may be claimed as a dependent by Wes and Tina as she is considered a qualifying child.
 She meets the four tests of relationship, age, abode, and support.
-Her gross income is not relevant.

-d.
-Under these facts, Sherry would not be eligible to be claimed as a dependent because she doesn't qualify as a qualifying child.
-Under the other dependent test, the gross income test may not be waived, as she is not a full-time student and is over age 18.
+Her gross income is not relevant. - d.
+Under these facts, Sherry would not be eligible to be claimed as a dependent because she isn't a qualifying child.
+Under the other dependent test, the gross income test may not be waived, as she is not a full-time student and is over age 18. - e.

-e.
 Granny may not be claimed as a dependent as she fails the gross income test.
-Her interest from the U.S. bonds exceeds \$3,900 and no exception applies.
-If Granny's interest had been less than \$3,900, she would have qualified, as Social Security is not included in her gross income.
+Her interest from the U.S. bonds exceeds \$3,950 and no exception applies.
+If Granny's interest had been less than \$3,950, she would have qualified, as Social Security is not included in her gross income.